Foot Drop Treatment and Symptoms

 What are the benefits of foot drop surgery?

-Foot drop surgery has a multitude of benefits, and it starts with helping the patient get back full use of their foot.
+There are a multitude of benefits to foot drop surgery, and it starts with helping the patient get back full use of their foot.
 It will improve their mobility, as well as alleviate any nerve pain that they may have been experiencing.
-This surgery improves a patient’s quality of life, both mentally and physically, allowing them to return to their normal activities without worry or fear of further injury.
+This drop foot surgery improves a patient’s quality of life, both mentally and physically, allowing them to return to their normal activities without worry or fear of further injury.